Techne studentship 2023

 - School of Literature and Languages – Dr Beth Palmer

-- Department of Music and Media – Dr Christopher Mark
+- Department of Music and Media – Professor Stephen Goss

 - GSA – Professor Robert Shaughnessy

-- School of Law – Professor Veronica Rodriguez-Blanco
+- School of Law – Dr Joshua Andresen

 - Department of Politics – Dr Roula Nezi

-- School of Hospitality and Tourism Management – Dr Albert Kimbu.
+- School of Hospitality and Tourism Management – Dr Jason Chen.

 3. Prepare a studentship application: Your prospective supervisor will inform you if you should make an application for a studentship.
 If you are selected to apply for a studentship, you will need to complete an application form via the Techne portal.
-The portal will be available from Monday 2nd November 2020.
 Please refer to the guidance document when preparing your studentship application.

 Please do not submit your flexi-grant application, instead you just need to check that the relevant sections are green to show that they are completed.
 The Surrey techne administrator will then submit your application if you have been nominated to go through to the external review phase.

-4. After submission: Between 19 January and 9 February 2021, your studentship application will be considered by an internal panel.
-The highest quality applications will be put forward to Techne by 10 February 2021.
-Techne panels will review applications and ratify awards on 21 April 2021.
+4. After submission: Between 12 December 2022 and 23 January 2023, your studentship application will be considered by an internal panel.
+After this date you will be notified as to whether we would like to put you forward to the next stage of the competition.
+We may also provide you with some feedback to strengthen your application.
+The highest quality applications will be put forward to Techne by 23 February 2023.
+Techne panels will review applications and ratify awards from 26 April 2023 onwards.